Depression

 Feeling worse in winter often indicates Seasonal Affective Disorder (SAD), caused by reduced sunlight affecting your brain's mood-regulating chemicals.

 Many people experience worsened mood during winter months due to Seasonal Affective Disorder (SAD).
-Reduced sunlight exposure affects your brain's production of serotonin and melatonin, disrupting your mood and sleep problems patterns.
-Symptoms can include Major depressive disorder, fatigue, increased appetite, and social withdrawal.
-Light Psychotherapy, vitamin D supplements, regular exercise, and maintaining social connections can help.
+Reduced sunlight exposure affects your brain's production of serotonin and melatonin, disrupting your mood and sleep patterns.
+Symptoms can include depression, fatigue, increased appetite, and social withdrawal.
+Light therapy, vitamin D supplements, regular exercise, and maintaining social connections can help.
 If symptoms are severe, consider talking to a healthcare provider about treatment options.